geovedi/book-notes/2016/chaos-monkeys.notes.md

   - Token agreements were signed, mainly reaffirming preexisting agreements.
   - A zipped codebase was sent to lawyers, possibly encrypted for amusement.
 - Personal Feelings and Experiences:
-  - The narrator reflects on strong negative feelings towards Murthy.
+  - Antonio reflects on strong negative feelings towards Murthy.
-  - The narrator anticipates witnessing Murthy's funeral.
+  - Antonio anticipates witnessing Murthy's funeral.
   - Adchemy's eventual downfall and acquisition after raising substantial capital.
   - Employees who invested in Adchemy lost their savings due to the company's failure.
   - Murthy's legacy in Silicon Valley remains tied to this chapter.
 - Transition and Relationships:
   - AdGrok's focus shifted towards a proper launch.
-  - The narrator's relationship with British Trader faced friction.
+  - Antonio's relationship with British Trader faced friction.
-  - The narrator's dissatisfaction with British Trader's behavior and role.
+  - Antonio's dissatisfaction with British Trader's behavior and role.
   - British Trader's brother was an officer in the British Army.
   - The household had distinct British customs and habits.
 - Changes in Personal Dynamics:
-  - British Trader's desire for control clashed with the narrator's independence.
+  - British Trader's desire for control clashed with Antonio's independence.
-  - The narrator's decision to leave British Trader and move out.
+  - Antonio's decision to leave British Trader and move out.
   - A period of mutual indulgence and passion after the breakup.
   - British Trader unexpectedly becomes pregnant after the breakup.
   - British Trader's decision to keep the child despite the breakup.
   - Speculation on whether the pregnancy was planned on British Trader's part.
   - Reflection on the complexity of personal relationships and schemes.
 - Impact on AdGrok and Risk Perception:
-  - The narrator's decision to withhold the pregnancy news from the AdGrok team.
+  - Antonio's decision to withhold the pregnancy news from the AdGrok team.
   - Considering the added risk of another child amidst startup uncertainties.
   - Accepting the situation as part of existing risk factors.
   - Comparing the redundancy in technology to redundancy in heredity.